What is Reality?

 Here is the most basic explanation.

-Consider that there are countless Universes, each having an apparent random form, except this one which is visible to people.
+Consider that there are countless Universes, not necessarily at the same time, each having an apparent random form, except this one which is visible to people.

 A random form can look like absolutely anything, including something structured like this Universe, although the overwhelming majority of such forms appear to people like a mess, like nothing useful.